 Obsessive-compulsive disorder (OCD) is a chronic mental health condition that causes a cycle of unwanted and distressing intrusive thoughts and compulsive physical or mental behaviors.
 Because OCD symptoms can affect your work, school, relationships, and ability to handle day-to-day activities, it can be a tough or even debilitating condition to live with if left unmanaged.

-Thankfully, several decades of research show that OCD is highly treatable with evidence-based treatments like exposure and response prevention (ERP) therapy and medication.
+However, OCD is highly treatable with evidence-based treatments like exposure and response prevention (ERP) therapy and medication.

 Often, people become stuck in a cycle of obsessions and compulsions that can be difficult to escape—which is why specialized treatment is so important.
 Like any mental health condition that’s considered chronic, there is no official “cure” for OCD.
 However, it is highly treatable and managing your symptoms can significantly improve your quality of life.